MappingtheGayGuides/mgg-website/content/post/launch-announcement.md

 ---
 title: "Announcing the Launch of Mapping the Gay Guides!"
 author: "Amanda Regan and Eric Gonzaba"
-description: "Today we’re excited to officially launch the first phase of _Mapping the Gay Guides_, a digital history mapping project that aims to understand ignored queer geographies using the Damron Address Books."
+description: "Today we’re excited to officially launch the first phase of Mapping the Gay Guides, a digital history mapping project that aims to understand ignored queer geographies using the Damron Address Books."
-lastmod: "2020-02-10"
 draft: false
+lastmod: "2020-02-12"
 category: "Project News"
 images: ["/images/logo-square.png"]
 ---